2023 ACEN Student Scholarships

 - Are from institutions with ACEN Full Institutional Membership.

 - Are based in an RA1-RA2 location and will undertake a WIL placement in an RA3-RA5 location (With the requirement that you are travelling more than 60 km) OR Are based in an RA3-RA5 location and will undertake a WIL placement in an RA1-RA2 location (With the requirement that you are travelling more than 60 km).
-How to use the Remote Area Locator Tool.
+Read our guide on How to use the Remote Access Locator.

 - Students can be domestic or international.

 - 3 weeks duration minimum and occur between 1 July 2023 – 30 June 2024